-I used Crayola washable markers (but regular non-washable markers work too) and created some thick outlines for each shape.
+I used Crayola washable markers (but regular non-washable markers work too) and created thick outlines for each shape.
 Darker colors work best, so I’m a little curious if the yellow will show much when I go over it with water.

 I’m painting in each shape with plain water.
 I’m making sure that the marker area gets wet so that it will “bleed” into the white area.
 I’m careful to stay inside each shape and only do one shape at a time, though, so the color only goes where I want it to go.

-In the table top area, I’ve created a line design that reminds me of Vincent van Gogh’s brushstrokes.
-I’m painting over the entire table top area and letting the colors all bleed together.
+I’ve created a line design in the tabletop area that reminds me of Vincent van Gogh’s brushstrokes.
+I’m painting over the entire tabletop area and letting the colors all bleed together.